Glycopyrrolate use while Breastfeeding

 Summary of Use during Lactation

 No information is available on the use of glycopyrrolate during breastfeeding.
-Because glycopyrrolate is a quaternary ammonium compound, it is not likely to be absorbed and reach the bloodstream of the infant.
-Long-term use of glycopyrrolate might reduce milk production or milk letdown, but a single dose is unlikely to interfere with breastfeeding.
+Because glycopyrrolate is a quaternary ammonium compound, it is not likely to be absorbed and reach the bloodstream of the infant, especially when given by inhalation or topically on the skin.
+Long-term oral use of glycopyrrolate might reduce milk production or milk letdown, but a single dose is unlikely to interfere with breastfeeding.
 During long-term use, observe for signs of decreased lactation (e.g., insatiety, poor weight gain).

 Maternal Levels.
 Relevant published information was not found as of the revision date.